avniproject/avni-website/src/pages/blog/6-ways-Avni-is-helping-JSS-Maternal-Newborn-Child-health-programs.md

 At [Jan Swasthya Sahyog](http://www.jssbilaspur.org/), we run multiple programs under our community health project in 72 villages in Bilaspur district.
 Among those programs are MCH (Maternal and Child Health) and Phulwari.
 MCH programme is aimed at reducing maternal and infant mortality rates by providing quality and comprehensive antenatal care, intrapartum, postpartum mother care, home-based neonatal care in programme villages.
 Phulwari is a programme aimed at preventing and addressing malnutrition among the children under 3 years and help their older sibling go back to school.
 We do this through rural creches where we provide the children nutritious food and a stimulating environment for learning and development.

 With the new year, we started digital transformation of various programs using Avni.
-We first started with our MCH (Maternal and Child Health) and Phulwari (rural creche) programs and started using it from the month of March 2020.
+We first started with our MCH and Phulwari programs and started using it from the month of March 2020.
+Avni provides an android app for field workers and supervisors and web based reporting and dashboard for programme coordinators.
 Here is how it is helping us.

 ### 1. Instant data, decision support and reminders